 Many snakes are also active mainly at night so be careful at night if you are camping.
 At night use a flashlight or torch so that you can see where you are going.
 This can help you avoid standing on a snake in the dark.

 Don’t leave the tent unzipped at night as a snake could slither in while you are sleeping.
 Take chairs with to use if you are sitting outside at night.
 Don’t sit on rocks or logs or on the ground.
 If you are making a fire at night be careful when you collect firewood.
 Collect firewood before it gets dark and be careful.

 Be careful in winter on blacktop roads at night.
 Snakes like to come out and rest on the surface at night.
 This happens often, so walk down the center of the road, not on the edges.

 When hiking or camping, wear shoes not sandals.
 Hiking boots are even better, especially if they go up to your knees.
 Wear long pants, not shorts.
-Heavy material is more effective protection against a snake bite, so jeans are good.
+Heavy material is a more effective protection against a snake bite, so jeans are good.
 Aside from snakes, you want to protect yourself from ticks and mosquitoes anyway.

 Educate Your Kids!

 Snake venom is particularly deadly for children.
-Teach them to not go into long grass, caves or to lift rocks, fallen logs or other debris.
+Teach them to not go into long grass, caves, or to lift rocks, fallen logs or other debris.
 Kids are curious and may not understand the dangers.
 Teach children to respect snakes and other animals.

 What to Do If You Are Bitten